 Please disable Ad-Block on this site if you are unable to see the banner above

-At first glance, our rakeback comparison table makes the new Stars Rewards program look just awful.
+At first glance, our rakeback comparison table makes the Stars Rewards program look just awful.
 Each red cell is a Stars Reward that offers less equivalent rakeback than the old Supernova program, and there's an abundance of red cells!
 However, the table is not a good representation of population.
 That is, there are far more players in the "$0 - $200" category than there are in the "$30K - $100K" or "$100K+" categories.
-Even the most profitable player who generates less than $200/year in rake and fees is better off with the new Stars Rewards program.
+However, regardless of the amount you rake, if you are a winning player, you are earning far less with Stars Rewards than you did with the Supernova program.

 PokerStars and Full Tilt have always been industry leaders, so is this new style of rewards program going to be adopted by other online poker sites as well?
 To answer that question, we first need to understand the advantages of each system to the site.